Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 Alice concludes that her qubit was "really truly decohered".

 You might have noticed I used a lot of "air-quotes" in this section.
-That's because basically all of the conclusions are misleading.
+That's because basically all of the "conclusions" are misleading.
 They're a result of trying to force "$A$ and $B$ are entangled" into a false dichotomy between "$A$ was secretly coherent" and "$A$ was truly decohered".
 That's simply the *wrong way to think about it*.
+$A$ wasn't coherent, and it also wasn't decohered, it was simply entangled with $B$.

-Misconception-causing explanations of DCQE have the exact same problem, except instead of talking about coherent-vs-decoherent dicohotomy they talk about a took-one-path vs took-both-paths dicohotomy.
+Misconception-causing explanations of DCQE have the exact same problem, they just use a took-one-path vs took-both-paths dichotomy instead of a coherence dichotomoy.
-They play framing games with conditional prbability, and end with technically-correct-but-misleading statements like "IF you think the photon must have either taking one path or else taken both paths, THEN you need backwards in time effects.".
+If you check closely, you'll often find qualifiers like "**IF** you think the photon must have either taking one path or taken both paths" before the really crazy stuff.
+Which is technically correct... but demonstrably misleading.
-The actual explanation is to drop the false dichotomy, to learn how entanglement works instead of using wrong analogies.
+As soon as you drop the false dichotomy, and understand how entanglement is in play, the whole thing becomes kind of boring.

+(Another issue in play is that we're not really "erasing" so much as "not revealing".
+If Bob *measures along the wrong axis* (or just doesn't measure at all), he doesn't learn information about Alice's result.
+He could have recovered the information needed to split Alice's results into two interesting cases, but he didn't.
+It seems *really* boring when framed that way.)

 # Summary

-1.
-**You never *see* an interference pattern**.
+1. **You never *see* an interference pattern**.
 The interference pattern only shows up when filtering after-the-fact, using the chooser's measurement results to group experimental runs.

-2.
-**Backwards-in-time effects aren't needed**.
+2. **Backwards-in-time effects aren't needed**.
-Unless you try to enforce a false dichotomy about how the photon propagated.
+Unless you insist on a false dichotomy that precludes entanglement being a thing.
+Common interpretations of quantum mechanics simply don't have that dichotomy.
-In the Copenhagen interpretation, the which-way photon is collapsed by the test photon hitting the screen and this explains the observations.
+For example, in the Copenhagen interpretation, the observations are explained by the which-way photon's state being collapsed as soon as the test photon hits the screen (before the delayed choice).
-In the Shut-Up-And-Calculate interpretation, you get the right answer by shutting your mouth and calculating.
-In other interpretations, other explanatory mechanisms are used (e.g. many worlds).
-You *could* use backwards-in-time effects, but you certainly don't *need* them.

-3.
-**Consciousness has nothing to do with this**.
+3. **Consciousness has nothing to do with this**.
 The mathematical model simply makes no mention of anything besides the equipment.
 The experiment will have the same outcome whether or not a human is present.

-4.
-**This experiment should have been called "The Optional Information Recovery Experiment"**.
+    (For example, consider that I just spent two thousand words explaining DCQE in detail, and the word "consciousness" only showed up in the context of common misconceptions.
+    That wasn't on purpose.
+    It just really isn't relevant.)

+4. **Most of the 'weird' is due to presentation.**
-Because that's ultimately all we're doing: either you measure the information needed to find the hidden interference patterns, or you don't.
+Ultimately all we're doing is either measuring the information needed to find the hidden interference patterns, or not.
-If you don't measure the needed information, you can't find the hidden patterns (duh).
+If you don't measure the needed information, you can't find the hidden patterns.

-Unfortunately, people will continue to say stupid things about this experiment.
-No doubt I've said something dumb about it in this very post.
+Duh.